nephirim/fanfury-sdk/app/README.md

    single-validator genesis files).
 8. Once you've received the super genesis file, overwrite your original `genesis.json` file with the new super `genesis.json`.
-9. Modify your `config/config.toml` (in the simapp working directory) to include the other participants as persistent peers:
+9. Modify your `config/config.toml` (in the furyapp working directory) to include the other participants as persistent peers:

     ```